 Tasks

-In this chapter, we will cover the following topics:
+In this chapter we will look at following topics:

 Five forms of management.